-The 10 Best White T-Shirts — Starting At Just $13
+The 10 Best White T-Shirts—Starting At Just $7

 A classic white t-shirt is a super-versatile wardrobe staple.
 Wear it with comfy boyfriend jeans and flats on the weekend, or pair it with a tailored suit for work.
-Whether you like your white tee fitted or loose or with cap sleeves or a pocket, here are 10 styles that you can rock all season long — starting at just $13.
+Whether you like your white tee fitted or loose or with cap sleeves or a pocket, here are 10 styles that you can rock all season long—starting at just $7.

 How to remove underarm stains from your white t-shirt: